turingschool/backend-curriculum-site/module1/lessons/inheritance.md

 ## Warmup

-* What have you done up to this point when you noticed duplication in your code?
 * What do you think of when you hear the word inheritance?
 * Create a new test file for a `Node` class with a single test to see if the class `Node` exists.
 * Where do you think we get the ability to call the method `assert_equal` or `assert_instance_of`, etc?